alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Databox/Collections.rst

 About
 -----

-  Return avalaible Collections on specified databox
+  Return available Collections on specified databox

   .. code-block:: bash